 Affected Resource Proposed Action No Action Alternative Cultural Resources The Proposed Action could result in intermittent, short-term, negligible to minor, adverse impacts on cultural resources.
-As individual projects are developed and designed, project-specific NEPA analysis would be prepared and Section 106 consultation under 36 CFR § 800 would occur at that time.
+As individual projects are developed, project-specific NEPA analysis would be prepared and Section 106 consultation would occur at that time.
 Ground-disturbing activities have the potential to result in an adverse effect on known cultural resources because of the concentration of cultural resources surrounding the natural arroyos and waterways.
 Avoidance of known cultural resources sites would be taken into consideration when planning and developing stormwater drainage and arroyo repair projects.
-However, if project activities would be conducted adjacent to or cannot be adjusted to avoid impacting an archaeological site, then consultation under 36 CFR § 800 with the SHPO/Tribal Historic Preservation Officer (THPO) would occur, and mitigation measures would be developed and designed in accordance with Section 106 of the NHPA.
+However, if project activities would be conducted adjacent to or cannot be adjusted to avoid impacting an archaeological site, then consultation with the SHPO/Tribal Historic Preservation Officer (THPO) would occur, and mitigation measures would be developed in accordance with Section 106 of the NHPA.
 It is recommended that any ground-disturbing activities take into consideration the potential for the discovery of previously undiscovered cultural resources.
-It is anticipated that proposed construction activities would occur within areas that have a high probability to encounter intact, subsurface cultural resources.
-Areas within or adjacent to the arroyos have the highest incidence of inadvertent discoveries of cultural resources.
+It is anticipated that proposed construction activities would occur within areas that have a high probability to encounter intact, subsurface cultural resources of cultural resources.
 In order to minimize the potential impacts to unrecorded cultural deposits, it is recommended that subsurface archaeological surveys be conducted in any area where the construction would impact undisturbed areas within or adjacent to arroyos.
 Should an inadvertent discovery of human or cultural remains occur, all project activities shall stop, the Cultural Resources Program Manager would be notified, and procedures outlined in the current Integrated Cultural Resources Management Plan (ICRMP) would be followed.
-This would ensure The No Action Alternative would not result in any new or additional impacts.
+This would ensure no adverse impacts would occur on the newly discovered cultural resources, The No Action Alternative would not result in any new or additional impacts.
 Continued erosion could unearth and damage or remove cultural resources.
 Paleontological Resources The Proposed Action could result in intermittent, short-term, negligible to minor, adverse impacts on paleontological resources.
 Most of the fossils of ancient organisms discovered on the installation have occurred in areas surrounding natural arroyos and waterways.
 Considering the project aims to construct, repair, and maintain the stormwater drainage systems within Kirtland AFB, the proposed construction activities would occur within areas that have a higher probability to encounter subsurface paleontological resources.
 Avoidance of known paleontological resources sites would be taken into consideration when planning projects.
 Additionally, it is recommended that any ground-disturbing activities take into consideration the potential for the discovery of previously undiscovered paleontological resources.
 To minimize potential impacts on unrecorded paleontological deposits, subsurface surveys and monitoring should be conducted in any area where the construction would impact undisturbed areas within or adjacent to arroyos.
 The No Action Alternative would not result in any new or additional impacts.
 Continued erosion could unearth and damage or remove paleontological materials.